This post is part of a series on Preparing Students With Dyslexia Find College Success. To read the entire series from the beginning, click here.

 Post Grad Year

-A post grad year should not be confused with a Gap Year which will be covered next.
-A Post Grad year refers to an extra year of high school that is generally taken at a freestanding boarding school.
+A Post Grad year should not be confused with a Gap Year which will be covered next.
+A Post Grad year refers to an extra year of high school that is sometimes taken at a freestanding boarding school.
 The purpose of a Post Grad Year is to give students time to improve academically or emotionally.
 If your child is enrolled in a public or private school, they will have earned their high school diploma before taking their Post Grad studies.

 There are actually Gap Year programs that are designed with this type of student in mind.
 These programs provide different opportunities for travel and service for the student who wants time to expand their perspective and gain direction that may give the college years more meaning and focus.

 Community colleges may be the right route for your student.
-Benefits to choosing a Community College straight out of high school (or even after a Gap or Post Grad year) are:
+The benefits to choosing a Community College straight out of high school (or even after a Gap or Post Grad year) are: